A series of free webinars designed for you

 This webinar series is designed to build on public health practice competencies (Minimum MOH Core Competencies, 2009) and is intended for physicians and residents who:

-This event is approved for up to 1 credits by the Office for Continuing Professional Development.
+This event is approved for up to 6.5 credits by the Office for Continuing Professional Development.
 The Office for CPD, Faculty of Medicine, McGill University is fully accredited by the Committee on Accreditation of Canadian Medical Education (CACME).
 This event is an Accredited Group Learning Activity as defined by the Maintenance of Certification program of the Royal College of Physicians and Surgeons of Canada.

 Through an agreement between the Royal College of Physicians and Surgeons of Canada and the American Medical Association, physicians may convert Royal College MOC credits to AMA PRA Category 1 Credits™.
 Information on the process to convert Royal College MOC credit to AMA credit can be found at www.ama-assn.org/go/internationalcme.
 Each physician should claim only credit commensurate with the extent of their participation in the activity.

 28 Jan 2016 • Vancouver, BC